GreenDaoAI/GreenDao-Lite/CODE_OF_CONDUCT.md

-# Code of Conduct for GreenDao
+# Code of Conduct for GreenDao Lite

 We are committed to creating a welcoming and inclusive community for all.
 Please follow this Code of Conduct to help maintain a positive environment.